devicons/devicon/.github/ISSUE_TEMPLATE/icon-request.md

 ---

 ### About the icon
-*Short description why you think this icon belongs in our project*
+*Short description of why you think this icon belongs in our project.*

 ### Links
 *Provide links to the icon's official website/repo.
 Anywhere that shows us what the technology is about and its official logo.
 If available, also provide some resources (svg's) where the icon can be found (Font Awesome, Icomoon, etc..)*